GetDKAN/dkan/docs/admin/data_and_content/adding_new_content.rst

 As a Site Manager, you might be involved in adding content in earlier stages and gradually become less involved, or you might never directly generate content.
 In any case, it's important to understand what content can be added, how it is used and how often, and the overall process so that you can effectively manage your DKAN site and support your team.

-**Here's the breakdown of content by most frequently added:**
+**Here's the breakdown of content types:**

+Dataset
+  "Containers" that hold Resources.
+Datasets are given metadata such as author, open data license type, frequency of publication, and they can be assigned to Groups.
 Resource
   The most basic piece of content as well as the most abundant.
 Resources are the actual files that represent your open data.
-Dataset
-  "Containers" that hold Resources.
-Datasets are given metadata such as author, open data license type, frequency of publication, and they can be assigned to Groups.
-Visualizations
-  Visualizations take Resources on your DKAN site and generate visual representations to make data understandable and accessible.
+Group
+  Groups both collect content with a common data publisher as well as provide a workflow for a group of users on your DKAN site.
+Page
+  One of the most basic content types on DKAN is a Page.
+Though the content type is straightforward it has implications for the structure, appearance, and experience of your DKAN site.
 Data Story
   Similar to a blog post, Data Stories provide a narrative that adds the depth of impact.
 Stories focus on how data changes real lives every day.
-Dashboard
+Data Dashboard
   A piece of content that curates all kinds of content on your DKAN site.
 Dashboards make it easy to put data, media, and narrative into meaningful conversation.
-Group
-  Groups both collect content with a common data publisher as well as provide a workflow for a group of users on your DKAN site.
-Page
-  One of the most basic content types on DKAN is a Page.
-Though the content type is straightforward it has implications for the structure, appearance, and experience of your DKAN site.
+Visualizations
+  Visualizations take Resources on your DKAN site and generate visual representations to make data understandable and accessible.
+Harvest Source
+  A Harvest Source is a content type that allows administrators or Site Managers to "harvest" data from outside sources.
+To “harvest” data is to use the public feed or API of another data portal to import items from that portal’s catalog into your own.

 Where do I add new content?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~